Raleigh jury convicts Thompson of murder, other charges

 This theory was met with an objection from Hatfield.

-"This is an alternate theory of the crimes, you honor," Selden replied.
+"This is an alternate theory of the crimes, your honor," Selden replied.

-Kirkpatrick overrule Hatfield's objection advising the jury that attorneys were allowed a certain amount of leeway in closings, but it would be untimely up to the them to decide the facts of the case.
+Kirkpatrick overruled Hatfield's objection, advising the jury that attorneys were allowed a certain amount of leeway in closings, but it would be ultimately up to to them to decide the facts of the case.

 Following their guilty verdict on all counts, the jury heard testimony on whether or not Thompson deserved to be granted mercy, or the possibility of parole for his conviction of first-degree murder.